les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 }
 ```

-- Generate the Exception class from the test
+Generate the new Exception class from the test:

 ```c#
 public class MissingExchangeRatesException : Exception